- Colleges

 Here’s a scholarship you can apply for in minutes.

-Law scholarships are financial aid for college created specifically for law students.
-Law scholarships can help students attain higher education opportunities that otherwise may be out of reach due to financial reasons.
+Law school scholarships are financial aid for college created specifically for law school students.
+Law school scholarships can help students attain higher education opportunities that otherwise may be out of reach due to financial reasons.
 All scholarships are free money for college that you don’t have to pay back.

 Some scholarships are quick and easy to apply for.
 Others require time and effort.
 Typically, fewer students apply to scholarships that require work which means you could have better odds of winning.

-There are many resources to help you find scholarships for law.
+There are many resources to help you find scholarships for law school.

 Scholarship resources